This page contains affiliate links. If you purchase through them we may earn a small commission at no extra cost to you. Learn more

 Fox ESS is the more affordable option across inverter and battery.
 The gap on a full installed system is roughly £500–1,000, depending on battery capacity and installer margins.
 Whether that saving justifies accepting a less mature monitoring platform and smaller community is the central trade-off.

-• You are on Octopus Energy or plan to switch to Flux, Agile, or Intelligent Go — the native integrations save meaningful ongoing effort
+- You were on Octopus Energy or planning to switch to Flux, Agile, or Intelligent Go — the native integrations saved meaningful ongoing effort

-• You want to use Predbat for automated Agile tariff optimisation with minimal setup friction
+- You wanted to use Predbat for automated Agile-tariff optimisation with minimal setup friction

-• You use Home Assistant and want a large community of users who have solved the same integration problems
+- You used Home Assistant and wanted the larger community of users solving the same integration problems

-• You value detailed monitoring data and an app you will actually enjoy using
+- You valued detailed monitoring data and an app you would actually enjoy using

-• You want the option to extend your warranty to 10 years
+- You wanted the option to extend your warranty to 10 years

-• Your installer has significantly more GivEnergy experience than Fox ESS experience
+- Your installer had significantly more GivEnergy experience than Fox ESS experience

 GivEnergy All-in-One 9.5kWh Battery